Declaration in accordance with Section 289f of the German Commercial Code (Handelsgesetzbuch – HGB)

 Declaration of the Board of Management and the Supervisory Board of Biotest AG on the recommendations of the German Corporate Governance Code in accordance with Section 161 of the German Stock Corporation Act (AktG)

-Since the last Declaration of Compliance dated 15 March 2016, which referred to the German Corporate Governance Code as amended on 24 June 2014 and 5 May, the Corporate Governance Code has not been amended and Biotest AG has complied with all recommendations of the German Corporate Governance Code in its current version with the following exceptions:
+Since the last Declaration of Compliance dated 21 March 2017, which referred to the German Corporate Governance Code in the version dated 5 May 2015, Biotest AG has complied with all recommendations of the German Corporate Governance Code in the version dated 5 May 2015 and in the version dated 7 February 2017 with the following exceptions:

-- Biotest AG continues not to follow the recommendation in Section 3.8 (3) of the German Corporate Governance Code to set a deductible on D&O insurance for the members of the Supervisory Board in the amount prescribed in Section 93 (2) clause 3 of the AktG for members of the Board of Management.
+Biotest AG continues to not follow the recommendation in Section 3.8 para 3 of the German Corporate Governance Code to set a deductible on D&O insurance for the members of the Supervisory Board in the amount prescribed in Section 93 para 2 sentence 3 of the AktG for members of the Board of Management.
 As explained in the last Declaration of Compliance a deductible equivalent to the deductible for members of the Board of Management would be out of proportion to the current remuneration levels for Supervisory Board duties.
 Biotest AG has set in its view an appropriate deductible for its Supervisory Board members.

-- The recommendation set forth in Section 4.2.3 (2) of the German Corporate Governance Code requires that an upper limit be set for the remuneration amount in total and variable remuneration components for the Board of Management.
-The contracts entered into with Board of Management members do not contain any explicit upper limit amounts for the remuneration in total.
-However, a limit is specified for the maximum amount of each and every remuneration The Supervisory Board is of the opinion that it is not necessary to additionally set an explicit upper limit amount for the remuneration in total.
+The recommendation set forth in Section 4.2.3 para 2 of the German Corporate Governance Code requires that an upper limit be set for the remuneration amount in total and variable remuneration components for the Board of Management.
+The contracts entered into with Board of Management members do not contain any explicit upper limit amount of each and every remuneration component.
+All remuneration components, however, are individually capped so that an upper limit amount is implied.
+Therefore, the Supervisory Board is of the opinion that it is not necessary to additionally set an explicit upper limit amount for the remuneration in total.

-- Biotest AG did not follow the recommendation set forth in Section 5.3.3 of the German Corporate Governance Code to form an own Supervisory Board Nomination Committee.
+Biotest did not follow the recommendation set forth in Section 5.3.3 of the German Corporate Governance Code to form an own supervisory board nomination committee, which consists exclusively of members representing the shareholders and nominates qualified candidates for the supervisory board to propose to the general meeting for the appointment of supervisory board members.
 The tasks of such a nomination committee are assumed by Biotest's Governance Committee.

-- Under Section 5.4.6 (2) of the German Corporate Governance Code, performance-based remuneration is to be paid to Supervisory Board members based on the sustained performance of the company.
+Under Section 5.4.6 para 2 of the German Corporate Governance Code performance–based remuneration is to be paid to Supervisory Board members based on the sustained performance of the company.
 This is generally understood as a multi-year basis for calculating performance-based remuneration.
 Biotest AG does not comply with this recommendation.
-Pursuant to Section 16 (1) (b) of the Articles of Association the Supervisory Board members receive an annual variable remuneration for each past financial year based on the amount of the dividend paid.
+Pursuant to Section 16 para 1 sentence b of the Articles of Association the Supervisory Board members receive an annual variable remuneration for each past financial year based on the amount of the dividend paid.
 Biotest AG is of the opinion that the currently determined variable remuneration of the Supervisory Board is appropriate with regard to the calculation basis and amount.
-In the event that the Company comes to the conclusion in its regularly scheduled review of the remuneration system that the performance-based remuneration should be adjusted, the recommendation set forth in Section 5.4.6 (2) of the German Corporate Governance Code will be incorporated into its analysis.
+In the event that the Company comes to the conclusion in its regularly scheduled review of the remuneration system that the performance-based remuneration should be adjusted, the recommendation set forth in Section 5.4.6 para 2 of the German Corporate Governance Code will be incorporated into its analysis.

 |For the Board of Management